+Everyone needs to have Seven Critical Security Conversations with their vendors, supply chain partners, and other organizations who help with your security & resiliency posture.
 The wave of supply chain security conversations that was sparked by the Bloomberg articles has people talking (see The Big Hack: How China Used a Tiny Chip to Infiltrate U.S. Companies and related articles).
 The increased interest in supply chain security is important.
-It is feasible for threat-actors sneak in a backdoor, exploitable code, or some other secret tap.
+It is feasible for threat actors to sneak in a backdoor, exploitable code, or some other secret tap.
 Just thinking about these threat vectors is a great source for a movie script.
 The problem is that reality is not a movie.
-While there are worries and concerns over this sort of threat vector, other more real threats exist.
-It does no good to pull in your vendors asking for answers on “if they are validating the design of their ASICs” when there are more basic security questions yet to be answered.
+While worries and concerns over this sort of threat vector exist, other more real threats exist.
+It does no good to pull in your vendors asking for answers on “if they are validating the design of their ASICs” when more basic security questions are yet to be answered.

-There are 7 Security Conversations that CIOs and CISOs need to have with their vendors.
+There are seven Security Conversations that CIOs and CISOs need to have with their vendors.
 These security conversations help understand the security risk each vendor poses to your network.
-This “risk discovery” can be done by your existing team (no need for security experts).
+Your existing team can do this “risk discovery” (no need for security experts).
 It requires common sense, consistent time, and continuous dialog.
-These 7 Security Conversation are listed in Demanding Security from your Vendors.
+These seven Security Conversations are listed in Demanding Security from your Vendors.

-If you find your organization needs help and worry about the FUD from the industry, reach out and ask for help.
-You can reach me at firstname.lastname@example.org.
-Help organizations leverage the talent around them to get started with their security activities.
-Start with the Operator’s Security Toolkit.
-It is the no-nonsense security for all Operators.
-It provides details to help them build more security resilient networks.
+The materials and guides posted on www.senki.org here are designed to help organizations leverage the talent around them to get started with their security activities.
+Start with the Operator’s Security Toolkit and Meaningful Security Conversations with your Vendors.
+Each is no-nonsense security for all Operators.
+It provides details to help them build more security-resilient networks.
 In the meantime, stay connected to the Senki Community to get updates on new empowerment and security insights.